zkSNACKs/zIPs/RoundRobin.md

 7. On the meeting the topic discussed until the Teamleader can make the decision what to do with the item.
 After that the team leader act accordingly.

+If an item appears in the triage column of the project board, the team leader may find it challenging to evaluate without further information.
+In this case, the team leader or coordinator creates an item with a proper description on the round robin project board, making it a candidate for discussion.
+During the weekly team meeting, the team leader brings up the candidates and the team decides whether the item is worth discussing.
+At this stage, there is no time for extended debate; only the worthiness of the item is considered.
+Based on the result of the votes, the team leader makes a decision and acts accordingly on the RR board.
+If the decision is not clear, the coordinator schedules a meeting and invites relevant team members or those who are already involved in the issue.
+During the meeting, the topic is discussed until the team leader can make a decision on what to do with the item.
+After that, the team leader takes appropriate action.
+Like moving item to Will Do status, or not not or Minefield.